flipanim/LoZ-FANMADE/README.md

 •People who can help write music [I kind of have that covered]

-•People who can help direct
+•People who can help direct [Guinea7pig]

 Comment below on what you would like to do.

-Comment below on what you would like to do.
-I can code, i can direct and I can help make the game in unity(maybe) - guinea7pig